 One way of looking at what I have done, both here and in my books, is to say that I am asking about what we can trust.
 If it is true that we talk most about the things we don’t have or can’t find, then we should not be surprised about trust getting more attention lately in areas ranging from business economics to sex relationships.
 After all, whom do we trust?
 Even scientists can be suspect as careerists or even stooges of big business and political pressures.
-The Covid pandemic shows mixed effects in regard to trust in science; it gives scientists (and pharmaceutical companies) an opportunity to tackle a global crisis at speed, but it has also given a fresh opening for conspiracy theories.
+The Covid pandemic showed a mixed picture here; it gave scientists (and pharmaceutical companies) an opportunity to tackle a global crisis at speed, but also a fresh opening for conspiracy theories.
 Religious bodies are trusted in many parts of the world, but just in those communities where faith is strongest religion confronts the challenge to make a message of peace and justice other than a demonic joke.
+The Eastern Orthodox, Hindus and Buddhists are currently in that vortex.
 Thanks to such terrors as climate change, genetic engineering, or cosmic catastrophe science is taking over the role of prophecy in the old Biblical sense.

 In the 1940s Orwell had tried to combat totalitarian propaganda with advocacy of the clarity of ‘standard English’ – only to fall foul of the various polemical ‘class’ associations of standard English itself.
 That proved to be only one particular example of the problem that we do not even trust the languages we speak and write.